anirud314/BarkBook/README.md

 WHEN: I dont have an account,
 THEN: I can see the blog but I cannot comment until i make an account

+# Screenshots of the project working

+# Notes on the project

+## Trica

+## Andrea

+## Nitin

+## Aniruddha
+So I am taking on the api routes and the routing.
+Based on what I have seen so far this is very similar to the week 14 challenge's routing section, I just have to make sure to change it so that it fits the posts and different things we are trying to route.
+In order to prepare for this task I planned to use the material I learned from the class project that is due for MVC and use that knowledge for the project as the routing and api routing are similar.